 The length of a DUI license suspension in IL generally depends on how many offenses you have had in the past, taken into consideration along with the rest of the circumstances of your DUI arrest.

-In the case of a DUI-related suspension, you must complete an alcohol and/or drug evaluation by a Division of Alcoholism and Substance Abuse-licensed provider if you attend a hearing.
+In the case of a DUI-related suspension, you must complete an alcohol and/or drug evaluation by a Division of Alcoholism and Substance Abuse-licensed provider.
 You will be classified as minimal risk, moderate/significant risk, or high risk.
-Depending on your classification you must take additional measures to have your license reinstated, from a Division of Alcoholism and Substance Abuse-licensed remedial education class to letters confirming your participation in an alcohol or drug recovery program.
+Depending on your classification you may have to take additional measures to have your license reinstated.
 All of this adds up to a lot of headaches, and possibly, a lot of problems with your everyday life.
 Luckily, there is something you can do to help your case.

 Finding an attorney to help you with your IL DUI suspended license is very important, whether you are dealing with a DUI license suspension in IL, or a suspension for another reason.